MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 > [!NOTE]
 > As of June 2023, the latest installer ships by default with every update to all supported versions of Visual Studio 2017, Visual Studio 2019, and Visual Studio 2022.
 So if you're using one of these product versions, you won't need to do anything explicitly to get the latest version of the installer with the latest functionality and bug fixes.

-If you're using a version of Visual Studio that was shipped before June 2023, we recommend that you always use the latest Visual Studio installer in your layout and distribute it to your clients.
+If you're using a version of Visual Studio that was shipped before June 2023, we recommend that you always use the latest Visual Studio Installer in your layout and distribute it to your clients.
 For example, if you distribute the Visual Studio 2022 installer in your Visual Studio 2019 layout, then your Visual Studio 2019 clients based off of that layout will have the ability to change the source location for updates or to easily remove out-of-support components.
-Further details are [described below](#configure-the-layout-to-always-include-and-provide-the-latest-installer)
+Further details are [described below](#configure-the-layout-to-always-include-and-provide-the-latest-installer).

 The capability to programmatically ensure that you're using the latest installer is only available to Visual Studio 2019 bootstrappers that were built after Visual Studio 2022 originally shipped.
 So, the vs_enterprise.exe in the example below must be a version that shipped _after_ November 10, 2021.